Rana Ahmad: Flight

 Ahmad made plans to escape the country, aided by Faith to Faithless.
 At first, Ahmad sought to flee to the Netherlands, but the embassy refused to grant her a visa.
 Thereafter she thought of marrying a like-minded man to leave the country with, but found no candidate.
 Because her Syrian passport would be outdated by the end of 2015 and the Syrian embassy in Saudi Arabia was closed (since 2012 due to the Syrian Civil War), Ahmad had to hurry and could only flee to a country without a visa requirement, such as Turkey.
 As a foreign woman from Syria, her employer rather than her father had to grant her permission to travel abroad, and she was able to convince him that she was going on a family holiday so he signed the papers for her.

 On 26 May 2015, she took an aeroplane from Riyadh via Dubai to Istanbul Atatürk Airport, only taking her laptop, documents (including her Syrian passport) and 200 American dollars.
 She took off her hijab and abaya upon arrival for the first time as an adult in public, and henceforth adopted her pseudonym 'Rana Ahmad (Hamd)' to frustrate attempts by her family to track her down.
-After four days she took the bus to a friend (another ex-Muslim from Syria) in Izmir, who offered her a small house for rent.
+After four days she took the bus to a friend (another ex-Muslim from Syria) in İzmir, who offered her a small house for rent.
 For the first time in her life, Ahmad danced in the street and drank alcohol.
 However, she received word that her family discovered she had escaped to Turkey and feared they were going to come after her.
 She cut her hair short, dyed it blonde and put on colourful contact lenses as a disguise.
 Next, Armin Navabi, the founder of Atheist Republic, started a crowdfunding campaign for her to finance her stay and further journey into the European Union, which raised $5000.
-In August 2015, Imtiaz Shams from Faith to Faithless, joined by a camera crew of Vice News, came to visit her in Izmir to discuss solutions.
+In August 2015, Imtiaz Shams from Faith to Faithless, joined by a camera crew of Vice News, came to visit her in İzmir to discuss solutions.
 After vainly trying to obtain a visa to enter the EU for five months, Ahmad decided to cross the border with Greece illegally by boat, which succeeded on the third attempt.

 From Greece, she travelled across North Macedonia, Serbia, Hungary, Slovakia, Austria, reaching Germany in November 2015.
 Along the way, she stayed in various refugee camps for some time.
 She cancelled plans to continue to Sweden because she was out of money, tired of travelling and had heard Germany's education system was good.